arakakimath/forum-infra-clean-arch/README.md

 ### Authentication

-Once controllers were starting to rise up in the application, it became necessary to think about related strategies.
-The chosen one was using algorithm RS256, in which the system has one private key and at least one public key.
+Once dealing with controllers, it became necessary to think about authentication strategies.
+TThe chosen approach was RS256, a public-private key algorithm where the system maintains one private key and at least one public key.
 The private key is only acessible in the main domain for security reasons and the public key is generated from that.
 That one's objectives are to create a token to authenticate users and to create public keys, while public key's objective is just validate tokens.

 A controller was used to authenticate users and return a token.
 By default, all controller routes needs authentication.

 ### Controllers

-The controllers are responsible to intermediate requests and responses between external applications, as DBs or Web, with more internal applications in the domain part, as use cases.
+Controllers act as intermediaries between external applications (e.g., databases, web services) and internal business logic (e.g., use cases).

 At first, controllers were built with an internal algorithm that simulated what an internal layer on the domain part would do, once the beginning of the project was focused on the infrastructure part (external layers on the Clean Architecture).
 Then, it was integrated with domain part to actually communicate external and internal layers of the project.

 ### Repositories

-At the domain part, it was established interfaces (that later became abstract classes, once Nest converts TypeScript to JavaScript for deployment) that contained the methods (and responses) each repository had to have.
-Still in domain, it was implemented in-memory repositories to execute use cases' unit tests.
-At infra, repositories were implemented with prisma to intermediate communication between database and use cases.
+In the domain layer, interfaces were defined to enforce repository structure.
+These later became abstract classes since NestJS compiles TypeScript to JavaScript.

 ### Mappers

 As entities and tables on database do not necessarily walk together, problems start to arise when trying to integrate these parts.
-It is not as easy as it seems to be to save a domain entity in database, as their properties do not directly match, and vice-versa.
+Saving a domain entity to the database isn’t straightforward, as entity properties often don’t directly match table structures.
 Then, it is necessary to have mappers, which their main function is to convert one kind of data to another.

 ### Gateways